How Do I Activate an SSL Certificate

-Steps to Get SSL Certificate Enabled
+Steps to Get SSL Certificate Activated

 The first step after your purchase, is to enable the SSL certificate.
 In order to do this, you'll first need to have a CSR code generated on your server by your hosting provider.
 You may also generate a one yourself by following our guide on generating CSR code..
 In either case, be sure to note the following tips before you begin:

-Important tips before you enable SSL
+Important tips before you activate SSL

 Important: Usually, a dedicated IP address is required for SSL installation.
 However, if you have SNI technology available on your server, you can install your SSL certificate on a shared IP address.
 Check SNI availability for your hostname with your hosting provider prior to SSL certificate activation in order to avoid any of the known issues that may occur with this type of SSL certificate installation.